 Maternal, Child & Adolescent Health (MCAH)

-The goal of the MCAH program is to improve the health of Mono County's women of reproductive age, infants, children, adolescents and their families.
-Funding for this program comes from the federal Title V Maternal & Child Health (MCH) Services Block Grant.
+Local funding for this program comes from the federal Title V Maternal & Child Health (MCH) Services Block Grant.
 The grant involves partnership on the federal, state, and local level, and allows flexibility for local counties to address the unique needs of their MCAH populations.

 Every five years the MCAH program is required to complete a community needs assessment, reviewing the health and wellness of women, children, and families residing in Mono County.
 As part of this assessment, community input was gathered via the Mono County Health Survey to help guide future work and improve the health of local residents.